mikavilpas/yazi.nvim/README.md

     },

     future_features = {
-      -- Neovim nightly 0.11 has deprecated `termopen` in favor of `jobstart` -- (https://github.com/neovim/neovim/pull/31343).
-By default on nightly,
-      -- this option is `false` and `jobstart` is used.
-Some users have -- reported issues with this, and can set this to `true` to keep using -- the old `termopen` for the time being. nvim_0_10_termopen_fallback = false,

       -- By default, this is `true`, which means yazi.nvim processes events -- before yazi has been closed.
 If this is `false`, events are processed -- in a batch when the user closes yazi.
 If this is `true`, events are